Migas77/eShop_AS_108287/README.md

 }
 ```

-DataMaskingLogsProcessor and DataMaskingActivityProcessor are both processors that utilize DataMasking static class to mask the values of logs and tags, respectivelu.
+DataMaskingLogsProcessor and DataMaskingActivityProcessor are both processors that utilize DataMasking static class to mask the values of logs and tags, respectively.

 ### Masking Sensitive Data from Traces